Romans 9:6

 God.
 God hardened Pharaoh’s heart.
 But God did not harden Pharaoh’s heart until

 Pharaoh had hardened his own heart.
 God gave Pharaoh what Pharaoh chose.
-That’s
+That is

 one of the principles of God’s mercy.
 He offers a limited number of

 opportunities to receive His mercy.
-I don’t know what the limit is for you, but
+I do not know what the limit is for you,

-there is a limit.
-One of the worst things that could ever happen to you is for
+but there is a limit.
+One of the worst things that could ever happen to you is

 Anyone who does resist God to the limit,